 More Americans think that climate change is happening (left) than think it’s human caused (right); bluer = more skeptical, redder = more believing:

 Even among people who say that they personally believe in climate change (left, same as above), there are many who think that there is no scientific consensus (right) suggesting that the campaign to misrepresent scientific opinion by covering “both sides” was successful:

 People are somewhat worried about climate change (left), but very, very few think that it’s going to harm them personally (right):

 Even though people are lukewarm on whether it’s happening, whether it’s human-caused, and whether it’s going to do any harm, there’s a lot of support for doing something about it.
-Support for regulating CO2 (left) and support for funding research on renewable energy (right):Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Support for regulating CO2 (left) and support for funding research on renewable energy (right):Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.